AviAgnihotri/Language-Translation-using-IBM-Watson./README.md

 ## Language Translation using IBM Watson
 This project uses IBM Watson's Language Translator service to translate text from one language to another.
-The project is implemented in Python and uses the ibm-watson library to interact with the Watson API.
+The project is implemented in Python and uses the ibm-watson library to interact with the Watson API

 **_GETTING STARTED-_**